rwxrob/htb/log/README.md

 * Considering adding challenges deployed with Ansible
 * Why are you on Windows?
 * Why are you so pedantic about hacking tools?
-* Review hacks of Meow and Fawn
+* Review hacks of Meow, Fawn, Dancing, Redeemer, Explosion